S3-working-group/s3-practical-guide/S3-practical-guide.md

 A governance facilitator:

--    ensures governenace meetings stay on track and are evaluated
+-    ensures governance meetings stay on track and are evaluated
 -   is (usually) selected by a group from among it members (and for a specific term)
--   familiarizes themselves with the governance backlog
+-   familiarizes themselves with the _Governance Backlog_
 -   often invites others to facilitate some agenda items

 ---